slaclab/usdf-embargo-deploy/README.md

 # Deployment Structure

-The ingest services are comprised of a Redis pod, a single "enqueue" pod, a single "idle" cleanup pod, and a set of one or more "ingest" pods.
+The ingest services are comprised of a Redis pod, a single "enqueue" pod, a single "idle" cleanup pod, a single "presence" pod, and a set of one or more "ingest" pods.

 Redis is the inter-pod communications mechanism via persistent queues, and it also acts as the monitoring database.